What is Enterprise Risk Management (ERM)?

 De-centralised but standardised risk management processes through the enterprise

-Another idea is to de-centralise the risk management effort into separate strands of activity, while standardising all of that activity.
-The standards cover risk register formats and risk rating scales (risk criteria).
+Another idea is to de-centralise the risk management effort into separate strands of activity, while standardising all of that activity across the enterprise.
+The enterprise standards cover risk register formats and risk rating scales, called risk criteria in ISO 31000.
 The standards mean that all the risk records can be held in a common database, even if that database contains hundreds of risk registers, and each register is maintained by a different manager somewhere across the enterprise.

 All of that is nicely convenient to administrators and to systems people.
 For the risk team, it demonstrates tangible progress in ‘enterprise risk management’.
 It looks like standardisation and integration.
 It breaks down barriers and silos.
 It can look like centralisation, or like de-centralisation, depending on which part of the picture is drawn biggest.